vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

 Staking requires the combined action of:
 - Locking tokens on the [Vega staking bridge contract](../non-protocol-specs/0004-staking-bridge.md); and
-- Delegating these tokens to a one or more validators
+- Delegating these tokens to one or more validators

 Delegation and staking are terms that may be used interchangably, since delegation is the act of staking VEGA tokens on a validator.
 A delegator can lock a token in the [Vega staking bridge contract](../non-protocol-specs/0004-staking-bridge.md), which is then available for staking.
-To this end, an Vega token
-(or a fraction thereof) can be
+To this end, an Vega token (or a fraction thereof) can be:
 - Unlocked: The tokenholder is free to do with the token as they want, but cannot delegate it
-- Locked: The token is locked in the smart contract, and cen be used inside the delegation system
+- Locked: The token is locked in the smart contract, and can be used inside the delegation system
 - Delegated: The (locked) token is delegated to a validator
 - Undelegated: The token is not delegated to a validator, and can be either delegated or unlocked.

 ## Smart Contract / Staking Bridge Interaction
 It is important that no action triggered on Vega needs to directly invoke the [Vega staking bridge contract](../non-protocol-specs/0004-staking-bridge.md) through the validators; thus, all actions regarding locking and unlocking of stake are initiated by the [Vega staking bridge contract](../non-protocol-specs/0004-staking-bridge.md), not by Vega.